(Updated 2021) Top 100 Theater Books Every Theater Maker Should Read.

 - Stage Management Basics: A Primer for Performing Arts Stage Managers by Emily Roth, Jonathan Allender-Zivic, and Katy McGlaughlin

 Without assuming any intrinsic prior knowledge of the theatrical field and its associated, specialized terminology, Stage Management Basics cover every aspect of the stage management, from reading a script, meeting with a director and theatre staff, and auditioning, to constructing green digital scripts, communication best practices, and opening night protocol.
-Additionally, this book features multiple appendices containing stage management form templates, blank version of which are available on its companion website.
+Additionally, this book features multiple appendices containing stage management form templates, blank versions of which are available on its companion website.
 This book touches on basic principles for stage management for theatre, dance, and opera productions.

 - Stage Manager: The Professional Experience by Larry Fazio